teqnology/alfresco-custom-theme/README.md

 - Override of Alfresco Share Header style
 - Removed a bunch of old images, and using pure CSS for styling
 - Added support for Material Icons through css/png
+- New pagination style
+- New navbars for `repository` page
+- Forced font-family Open Sans for most of the components (headers, navbars, tree views, category views, repository page, drag&drop component etc.)
+- Changed styling of footer

 #TODO